telerik/kendo-ui-core/docs/controls/interactivity/fx/replace.md

 ---
-title: Replace Effect
+title: Replace Effects
+page_title: Replace Effects | Kendo UI Interactivity and UX
+description: "Learn how to create complex animated transitions between two elements with a common container by using the Kendo UI Replace Effect."
+slug: replaceffect_fxeffects_widget
+position: 2
 ---

-# Kendo UI Replace Effect
+# Replace Effects

-The Kendo UI Replace effect (introduced in the 2014 Q1 release) provides the means to create complex animated transitions between two elements with a common container.
+The [Kendo UI Replace effect](http://demos.telerik.com/kendo-ui/fx/replace), which was first introduced in the Kendo UI 2014 Q1 release, provides the means to create complex animated transitions between two elements with a common container.

+> **Important**
+>
-> Unlike the other effects available, the replace effect relies on CSS classes to define the transition states of the two elements.
+> Unlike the other available effects, the Kendo UI Replace effect relies on CSS classes to define the transition states of the two elements.
 The effect works only in [browsers which support transitions](http://caniuse.com/css-transitions).

-## Replace effect
+The example below demonstrates how to apply the Kendo UI Replace effect.

+###### Example

     <style>
         #container {
             position: relative;